US appeals court: Beauty pageant can bar trans contestants

-BOISE, Idaho (AP) — A federal appellate court says a national beauty pageant has a First Amendment right to exclude a transgender woman from competing, because including her could interfere with the message the pageant wants to send about the "ideal woman."
+BOISE, Idaho (AP) — A federal appellate court on Wednesday said a national beauty pageant has a First Amendment right to exclude a transgender woman from competing because including her could interfere with the message the pageant has said it wants to send about “what it means to be a woman.”

-Green, who is transgender, has competed in several pageants including Miss Montana USA and Miss Universe.
-She was living in Clackamas, Oregon and was preparing to compete in the Miss United States of America's Miss Oregon pageant when she said the organization rejected her application because it did not consider her to be a "natural born female."
+Green, who is transgender, has competed in several pageants including Miss Montana USA, Miss Earth and Ms. World Universal.
+She was living in Clackamas, Oregon and was preparing to compete in the Miss United States of America’s Miss Oregon pageant when she said the organization rejected her application because it did not consider her to be a “natural born female.”

 Green sued, contending the organization was violating a state law that makes it illegal to deny public accommodations to people based on their sex or gender identity.